JL907/Sett/README.md

 ## Credits
 * All the homies at the Risk of Rain 2 Modding Discord
-* Grab Handler by Rob
+* Grab Handler & Heat Crash by Rob & Enforcer Team
 * Mico 27 for helping me out with the grit resource and the grit bar
 * Nines for giving me the inspiration to create a league of legends champion in Risk of Rain 2
 * All the Testers: Tehbudderking, Samilton, Fancy Mango, Bonji